WireWorld Computer Home Elements Gates Devices Modules Units Computers

 The computer is (from top to bottom) build up from: a seven-segment 5-digit display module, a binary-to-BCD converter, a registerbank with 64 registers, a control unit containing a read pulse generator and a write pulse generator, and a master clock unit.

 The landscape version of the original computer is specially created to accomodate the favorite 800x600 computer screen size, and can be used as Windows background.
+This computer has exactly the same functionality as the original computer.

 The Fast-Cycle Computer